TheIoTLearningInitiative/CodeLabs/Tikal/documentation/EmergencyMedicalServices.md

 # Advanced Cardiac Life Support

-> Advanced cardiac life support or advanced cardiovascular life support (ACLS) refers to a set of clinical interventions for the urgent treatment of cardiac arrest, stroke and other life-threatening medical emergencies, as well as the knowledge and skills to deploy those interventions.[1]
+> Advanced cardiac life support or advanced cardiovascular life support (ACLS) refers to a set of clinical interventions for the urgent treatment of cardiac arrest, stroke and other life-threatening medical emergencies, as well as the knowledge and skills to deploy those interventions.
 Outside North America, Advanced Life Support is used.
 [Wikipedia](https://en.wikipedia.org/wiki/Advanced_cardiac_life_support)